NikitaKarmakarP/Hand-Gestures/README.md

 ---

 ## 🔥 Made with Passion by [Nikita Karmakar]
+## Developed with ❤️ using OpenCV and Mediapipe.

 If you need any more tweaks, just let me know! 😊